LB&SCR E2 class: Fleet summary

-In fiction
+In popular culture

-In 1946, Reginald Payne used the later series of E2 locomotives as the basis for the character Thomas the Tank Engine in the second book of The Railway Series by the Reverend W. Awdry.
+In 1946, Alexander Reginald Payne used the later series of E2 locomotives with the extended side tanks as the basis for the character Thomas the Tank Engine in the second book of The Railway Series by the Rev. W. Awdry.

 OO gauge models

 Hornby produced the locomotive in its earliest form as an OO gauge model.
 Production lasted from 1979 to 1985 in three distinct variants with four reference numbers.